 DHMH Data Portals

-The Maryland Behavioral Risk Factor Surveillance System (BRFSS) contains data from an annual statewide telephone survey that tracks prevalence and trends over time for a wide variety of risk factors and health conditions.
+Maryland's BRFSS contains data from an annual statewide telephone survey that tracks prevalence and trends over time for a wide variety of risk factors and health conditions.
 Maryland conducts approximately 11,000 interviews annuallly.

 The Maryland Health Quality Portal contains information on health insurance plans, hospitals, long-term care facilities, physicians, and allied health professionals in Maryland.The information is intended for users to make more informed decisions about their health care.

-The Medicaid eHealth Statistics website presents Mediciad data for the state of Maryland.
+The Medicaid eHealth Statistics website presents Medicaid data for the state of Maryland.
 Available data includes enrollment and eligibility, service graphs and maps, long-term care, and health care utilization data based on diagnostic groups.

-The Maryland Pregnancy Risk Assessment Monitoring System (PRAMS) is a statewide survey of women who have recently delivered live born infants.
+Maryland's PRAMS is a statewide survey of women who have recently delivered live born infants.
 PRAMS contains data on maternal behaviors and experiences that may be associated with adverse pregnancy outcomes and includes questions relating to prenatal care, obstetric history, smoking, alcohol use, physical abuse, contraception, economic status, maternal stress, and infant health, assisted reproduction, contraceptive use, depression, oral health, chronic disease, physical activity, and infections.